"My wife has acne but she is not an old woman": Mmebusem gushes over wife in vid

 The famous Kumawood actor, who tied the knot on February 1, 2025, spoke for the first time after his viral wedding ceremony.

-Ghana Jesus has granted an interview to talk about his wife's bridal makeup and frontal lace hairstyle for their most-talk wedding.
+Ghana Jesus recently granted an interview to talk about his wife's bridal makeup and frontal lace hairstyle for their heavily talked about wedding.

 "Since I met my wife, I've never seen her wear makeup.
 She has acne, but even with that, she is far more beautiful than those calling her ugly."